qrvey/partner-portal/docs/software-developer/06-Working with Qrvey APIs/Qrvey API Tutorials/api-tutorial.md

 ![Get User ID](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/embedding/api/tutorial/postman-get-user-id.png#thumbnail-50)

 ## Create an application
-A Qrvey application is a self-contained analytics project that contains data and any number of analytics components, such as charts, reports, dashboards, and workflows.
-The user that creates the application is the application owner.
-For more information on applications, see [What Is a Qrvey Application?](../../../composer/04-Managing%20Applications/overview-of-applications.md)

 To create a new application, begin by reviewing the API documentation for [Create Application](https://qrvey.stoplight.io/docs/qrvey-api-doc/0d09929d631ef-create-application).